-- All medication is stored in line with current legislation and Nursing and Midwifery Board of Ireland Guidelines - Medication is stored in a locked medicine cabinet and is stored separately to antiseptics, disinfectants and other cleaning products.
+- All medication is stored in line with current legislation and Nursing and Midwifery Board of Ireland Guidelines - Medication is stored in a locked medicine cabinet and is stored separately to antiseptics, disinfectants, and other cleaning products.
 The cabinet may have two or more compartments. - The cabinet is locked at all times except when in use and is never, under any circumstances left unattended while open.
 Stock medication may be stored in location but must also be locked in a secure manner. - In the case of an individual who self-medicates, only the medication they have been assessed to self-administer may be stored in the locked press or box in their bedroom.
-The individual will hold the key for this press/box - The key to the medicine cabinet is stored in an agreed secure place. - The opening and expiry/discard date is clearly written on preparations like Eye Drops, Eye Ointment, Ear Drops, ointments, creams etc. This is ensure the expiry date post opening is clear and prevent their use past this date. - Expiry date on medication boxes/containers will be the last day of the expiry month stated unless otherwise stated. - Medicines are stored at the temperature indicated in the instructions.
-In general, this is at room temperature and should not exceed 25°C, however there are some specific medications which need to be stored in a fridge. - Medications that require refrigeration are stored in a separate secured fridge. - Medications required to be stored at an exact temperature, as instructed by the pharmacist, the temperature of the medication fridge is recorded at agreed intervals.
+The individual will hold the key for this press/box - The key to the medicine cabinet is stored in an agreed secure place.

+The opening and expiry/discard date is clearly written on preparations like the expiry date post opening is clear and prevent their use past this date.